What About Bench Position, Part I

 There are some organists whose smaller physical stature will not permit them to reach above a 3rd manual.
 Those who are built smaller, who are short in height and have short arms, may be faced with deciding whether or not to use a 4th or 5th manual at all.
 When the hands are on the small side, repertoire needs to be selected and/or adapted to suit the stretch of the hands in order to avoid injury [See blog, Small Hands, Parts I, II].
 Some may encounter a rough and rugged road at first, just to play on the 3rd manual until they get used to it.
 Some say they would never play above a 3rd manual as it's practically impossible for them.
 Others claim to not have any trouble at all reaching a 4th or even a 5th manual with both hands (provided they're sitting on a tall enough bench and they're keeping their balance by resting a foot on a swell shoe or hooking it on the rack under the bench at the same time).

-Returning to the portrait, note also the relatively high position of the wrists.
-This was a by-product of Bach's peculiar manner of touch which he learned on the clavichord (see Touch, Part II).
+The relatively high position of the wrists shown in the portrait was a by-product of Bach's peculiar manner of touch which he learned on the clavichord (see Touch, Part II).
 This touch involved keeping his wrists higher than the middle knuckles of the fingers and relatively immovable in order to make continuous use of arm weight.
 If he had been forced to wander through the 19th century, Bach the organist would have been exposed to the modern piano, modern piano technique, pneumatically assisted actions, electricity, and all other developments in organ building that today are taken for granted.
 Perhaps even more importantly, his touch would have developed on the piano, not the clavichord, and would have taken an utterly different turn altogether.

 This business of posture when seated at the keys of an organ is a critically important one, and every organist needs to work with that.
 With the piano it's a little different.
 Pianists all want to play a Steinway, and everyone knows it has just one keyboard always positioned on the same plane as the player's elbows and a fixed action that's always "feels" the same.
 Pianists aren't subject to the same back trouble that plagues organists because the piano, in comparison with the organ, makes only minor demands on their neck, spine, and legs.
 But, with organists, 4 out of 5 usually have back problems because pipe organs, unlike Steinway pianos, are all different -- they have either a light or heavy action, they have multiple keyboards stacked on top of each other at different distances with the highest one farthest away (often at arm's reach on a level line with the shoulders), and they have different pedalboards and benches.
 On certain historic organs the player has to pivot their torso a fair amount to play them.
 When playing high on the pedals with both feet, for example, the body has to first turn a bit to the right.
 This is accomplished by pushing off with the left foot, the right leg moves first, then the left leg follows, never together.
 Conversely, when both feet are needed to play low on the pedals, the body has to first turn a bit to the left, which is done by pushing off with the right foot, the left leg moves first, then the right leg follows, never together.
 None of this turning is ever expected or required of a pianist.